Paternalism and Deliberation: An Experiment on Making Formal Rules: Experimental design

 \section{Experimental design}

-This paper relies on the basic experimental design used and popularized by \cite{ambuehl2021motivates}.
-There are two types of subject: Choosers and Choice Architects (CAs).
-A Chooser is put in one of four treatments, and a CA is matched to him.
-The CA is given an explanation regarding the Chooser's experiment (including the treatment); she can then create a rule for the Chooser, constraining Chooser actions (Figure \ref{cachooserdesignundo}).\footnote{In our experiment, CAs' decisions were stochastically implemented.
+Our design builds on the framework introduced by \cite{ambuehl2021motivates}.
+There are two types of participant: Choosers and Choice Architects (CAs).
+A Chooser is assigned to one of four treatments, and a CA is matched to him.
+The CA receives an explanation of the Chooser's experiment (including the treatment) and can then create a rule constraining the Chooser's actions (Figure \ref{cachooserdesignundo}).\footnote{In our experiment, CAs' decisions were stochastically implemented.
 There were four Choosers in total---one per treatment---and a CA was randomly selected for each of these Choosers to have their rule implemented.
 CAs knew that it was not certain whether their rule would be implemented, but all CAs had a strictly positive probability of making a rule for a real Chooser.} The experiment has a between design and is free of deception.
 We now describe the game faced by Choosers.